Perk Up

 Negative thoughts of lack and that I wasn’t good enough kept hanging on.
 It felt like a happy life was too far beyond my reach.
 But, I learned (because that’s life, right – we live and learn) that when I stopped being in situations and around people where I felt off, I was able to move in the direction I wanted to.

 I needed to perk up, just like the plant.
-I cut the plant’s stem shorter, pulled off the dying leaves and told it to perk up.
+I cut the plant’s stem shorter, pulled off the dying leaves, and told it to perk up.
 Hopefully, it’ll get better and make new roots.

-And guess what hope does?
-It creates change.
+Perking up can help us create change.
 And guess what making a positive change does for us?
 Makes us better, stronger, tougher, more resilient, and willing to take responsibility for ourselves.
 And guess what happens when we take responsibility for ourselves?
 We live our lives as only we see fit, and we flourish and thrive.
 Yay!

 Perk up whoever is reading this and know that things will get better because you will make it happen.